olgupila/STORM-AI-devkit-2025/docs/resources.md

 # Resources

-The following resources, including datasets and publications, are made available to participants during the challenge.
-Please note that participants should cite any of these resources as necesssary in developing solutions for the challenge problem.
+The following datasets, development tools, and publications may be helpful resources for participants the reference during the challenge.
+Please note that these resources should be cited or credited in accordance with the policies of the source entity when they are utilized to develop solutions for the challenge problem.

-Users can refer to the following publications for more information:

 1. [OMNI2 space weather dataset (NASA Goddard Space Flight Center)](https://omniweb.gsfc.nasa.gov/form/dx1.html)